equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 ### 2022-10-12 Radix CLI version v1.2.1

 A new command have been added.
-Use `version` to print current version of the rx     fd
+Use `version` to print current version of the rx

 ### 2022-09-23 Improvements in Radix Web Console

-Ensure you have assigned permissions to your app's [configuration](../../guides/configure-an-app/#registering-the-application), now you are able to grant the permission using the name of an AD group.
+Ensure you have assigned permissions to your app's [configuration](../../start/registering-app/), now you are able to grant the permission using the name of an AD group.
 At the same time add your applications to the list of favourites, only favourites will have the application status available on the Web Console front page.

 Check out your vulnerability scan results: Are you using OAUTH feature?
 You may want to switch to [Radix OAUTH service](../../guides/authentication/#using-the-radix-oauth2-feature), we are updating the images (dependencies) regularly